NicholasDZilva/Making-structure-visible/README.md

 ### What NOT to Contribute
 - Frameworks requiring institutional permission to function
-- Proprietary or black-box implementations
+- Proprietary or black-box implementations.

 - Approaches that sacrifice reversibility for optimization
 - Measurement systems without audit trails

+- #Reference:
+- -All papers cited in this repository can be found for free public access at https://github.com/NicholasDZilva